 - c.
 Ainhoa-ren etortzea (te derived noun) Ainhoa's arrival - d.
 Berebila-ren erreketa (derived noun) car-gen burning The burning of the/a car - e.
-Berebila-ren erretzea (te derived noun) The burning of the/a car ng to Eguzkitza (1992), both subject and object genitives can occur This is also possible in te-derived nominals:
+Berebila-ren erretzea (te derived noun) The burning of the/a car b. te-derived nominals may also be modified by adjectives:

-anifestatzaileen berebilaren erreketa/ erretzea monstratros-gen car-gen burning / burn-TE-art he demonstrators's burning of the/a car nominals may also be modified by adjectives:
+According to Eguzkitza (1992), both subject and object genitives can occur inside DPs.
+This is also possible in te-derived nominals:

-nhoa-ren ibiltze azkar hori itzel gustatzen zait -gen walk-TE quick that terrible like aux ike a lot that quick walking of Ainhoa's gular nominals, any PP modifier (whether complement or adjunct) ostposition $k_0$ in order to occur as a DP internal element (cf. de Rijk yzes $k_0$ as an adjective forming suffix):
+(19) Manifestatzaileen berebilaren erreketa/ erretzea demonstratros-gen car-gen burning / burn-TE-art The demonstrators's burning of the/a car c.
+Like in regular nominals, any PP modifier (whether complement or adjunct) must take the postposition k_0 in order to occur as a DP internal element (cf. de Rijk 1988, who analyzes k_0 as an adjective forming suffix)7: